Alessandro Di Pardo: Cagliari

 On 30 June 2022, Di Pardo joined Cagliari on loan with an option to buy and an obligation to buy conditional on Cagliari's promotion to Serie A. Cagliari was promoted and the transfer became permanent.

 Loan to Modena

 On 22 August 2024, Di Pardo moved to Modena in Serie B on loan with an option to buy and a conditional obligation to buy.

+Sampdoria

+On 29 January 2026, Di Pardo signed a three-and-a-half-year contract with Sampdoria.